ricmershon/ricmershon.github.io/news-headlines/README.md

 * Display data.

 ### Event Listeners
-Three event listeners are enabled inside the on load function.
-One each for sections by 1. country, 2.
-US category and 3.
-Worldwide keyword search.
+Four event listeners are enabled inside the on load function.
+One each for  the welcome screen worldwide keyword search, and sections by 1. country, 2.
+US category and 3. worldwide keyword search.

 ### Get Data
 Two functions are invoked and use Ajax to pull data from the News API database: `getHeadlines()` pulls data for the country and US category queries. `getKeywordsData()` pulls data for keyword queries.
 Both call passing an array of stories as an argument `showStories()` to display stories.